AshLaw96/Sonic-Stack/README.md

 ### New Site Users

-- As a new site user, I would like to easily understand the instructions, so that I can play the game as soon as possible.
+- As a new site user, I would like to easily understand the instructions so that I can play the game as soon as possible.
-- As a new site user, I would like to be able to choose different difficulties, so that I can have fun and challenge myself.
+- As a new site user, I would like to be able to choose different difficulties so that I can have fun and challenge myself.
-- As a new site user, I would like to be able to see my score, so that I know what I need to do better.
+- As a new site user, I would like to be able to see my score so that I know what I need to do better.
-- As a new site user, I would like to see what the high score is, so that I can try and beat it.
+- As a new site user, I would like to see what the high score is so that I can try and beat it.
-- As a new site user, I would like to be able to watch others play, so that I can try improve how I play.
+- As a new site user, I would like to be able to watch others play so that I can try improve how I play.

 ### Returning Site Users

-- As a returning site user, I would like to pause the game, so that I can come back to where I left off.
+- As a returning site user, I would like to pause the game so that I can come back to where I left off.
-- As a returning site user, I would like to play multiplayer, so that I can play with my friends.
+- As a returning site user, I would like to play multiplayer so that I can play with my friends.
-- As a returning site user, I would like to have different levels, so that it feels like I'm accomplishing something.
+- As a returning site user, I would like to have different levels so that it feels like I'm accomplishing something.
-- As a returning site user, I would like to hear old school Sonic music, so that it feels like the old games when I'm playing.
+- As a returning site user, I would like to hear old school Sonic music so that it feels like the old games when I'm playing.
-- As a returning site user, I would like to see a scoreboard, so that I can see other peoples score and try and beat them.
+- As a returning site user, I would like to see a scoreboard so that I can see other people's score and try and beat them.

 ## Wireframes

-To follow best practice, wireframes were developed for mobile, tablet, and desktop sizes.
+To follow best practice, wireframes were developed for mobile, tablet and desktop sizes.
 I've used [Moqups](https://app.moqups.com) to design my site wireframes.

 ### Mobile Wireframes